-Welcome to Day 1455 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 1477 of our Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

-That’s a wrap for today’s Wisdom Unplugged quote.
-If you would like free access to my database of over 11,000 inspirational quotes, the link is available on the main page of Wisdom-Trek.com.
-Just as you enjoy these nuggets of wisdom, encourage your friends and family to join us and then come along tomorrow for another day of ‘Wisdom-Trek, Creating a Legacy.’
+As you enjoy these nuggets of humor, please encourage your friends and family to join us and then come along tomorrow for another day of our Wisdom-Trek, Creating a Legacy.

-Thank you for allowing me to be your guide, mentor, and most importantly, I am your friend as I serve you in through this Wisdom-Trek podcast and journal each day.
+Thank you for allowing me to be your guide, mentor, and, most of all, your friend as I serve you through this Wisdom-Trek podcast and journal.

-As we take this Trek of life together, let us always:
+As we take this trek together, let us always:

 - Live Abundantly (Fully)